GeorgeGray97/level5-portfolio/submission_point_3.md

 1. Each team member must work independently on his/her own design concept for your website.
 Your design may address issues such as layout, space, form, colour, typography whilst always considering usability and accessibility.
 Consider your design from a ‘mobile first’ perspective.
 1. Your design concept can be created as hi-fi or low-fi using the various techniques explained in class.
 These techniques include a composition (comp) created in Photoshop, a low-fi HTML/CSS wireframe (perhaps using a grid system) or a mock-up using Axure or Balsamiq etc. You can use [dummy text and images](https://contentsnare.com/dummy-text-image-generators/) as placeholders.

-        Tip: Be creative, but keep it realistic.
+**Tip:** *Be creative, but keep it realistic.
 After all, you’ve got to build this at some point.
-It also has to be both accessible and useable.
+It also has to be both accessible and useable*.

 1. Once completed the team should get together and share their design concepts and other ideas.
 Following this meeting each member should review his/her own design to make amendments and improvements.
 1. The team should then meet for a final time to agree which elements from the individual designs will be used to create the team's _final design_.
 1. The last task for the team is to create a _final design_ (mobile and desktop).
+This is the design you intend to take forward into the build process.

 ### Try this on your final design